Managing inventory in a growing business

 Identifying demand types

-All products in your warehouse are in their own product lifecycle.
-For example, some will be at the growth stage with either positive or ‘fast’ demand, e.g. selling a steady volume.
-As an item moves to maturity, its demand may become ‘erratic’, e.g. have more unpredictable, fluctuating demand, or see a negative demand pattern emerge.
+All products in your warehouse have a product lifecycle, which they will move through at different times and paces.
+At the growth stage, items will display either positive or ‘fast’ demand, i.e. selling a steady volume.
+As an item moves to maturity, demand may become ‘erratic’, with more unpredictable, fluctuating demand or an emerging negative demand pattern.

 Identifying and tracking demand types will help you accurately forecast future orders and prioritise which products to stock.